nicrowe00/Real_Estate_App/README.md

 If you are using a Windows machine you may need to use the git command line application to use git commands which can be found here: https://git-scm.com/download/win

 Once the repository has been cloned onto your local machine, to use the console version of the application, navigate to the cloned repo in your command line and use the following command:
-> git checkout console
+> git checkout sqlDatabase

-This command will automatically create a console branch that will contain all the files found on the console branch on the official GitHub repo
+This command will automatically create a sqlDatabase branch that will contain all the files found on the sqlDatabase branch on the official GitHub repo

 Open the repo in your preferred editor, such as VSCode, IntelliJ or Eclipse.